-There are two battery sizes: 75kWh and 99kWh.
-The former offers 254hp, while there’s a choice of 281 or 332hp outputs on the car with the larger battery.
+There are two battery sizes available.
+The 75kWh offers 254bhp and the 99kWh comes with an option of 281bhp or 332bhp.
 Depending on the model, you can expect between 260 miles (AWD models with the 75kWh battery) and 370 miles (base RWD model with the bigger battery) of range between full charges.

-Ford will supply two cables to allow charging from standard three-pin chargers and public chargers.
-You can also order a wallbox for 11kW charging at home, and all versions come with DC fast-charging capability as standard.
+Ford will supply two cables to allow charging from standard three-pin chargers and public chargers and can also order a wallbox for 11kW charging at home.
+All versions come with DC fast-charging capability as standard.
 The 75kWh battery can take up to 130kW, while the 99kWh battery can use chargers rated at 150kW.
-Recharging of the batteries from 10 to 80 per cent capacity takes 38 and 45 minutes respectively, for the two battery sizes.
+Recharging of the batteries from 10 to 80 per cent capacity takes 38 and 45 minutes respectively.

 The Mach-E has 100 litres of front storage under the bonnet in place of an engine, this storage compartment is designed for the dirtier items being fully washable and drainable.
 The boot has a capacity of 402 litres expanding to 1,420 litres with the rear seats folded flat.